Settings of Datama Compare Extension

 1.1.3.
 Exploration Method (Tree view only)

-In the Tree chart, only display the main segments accross the dimension.
-Allow to display only the most interesting element.
+In the Tree chart, display only the main segments across the dimension to focus on the most informative elements.

 1.1.4.
-Number of bar included in Top exploration method (Tree view only)
+Number of bars included in Top exploration method (Tree view only)

-Choose number of card to display when zoomed in into a KPI.
+Choose how many cards to display when zooming into a KPI.

 1.1.5.
 Y axis auto scaling

-Start the Y scale at zero or let Datama adjust the optimal Y scale for better visualization of small variations.
+Start the Y scale at zero, or let Datama auto‑scale to better visualize small variations.

 1.1.6.
 Open biggest/focused element by default

-Have the extension automatically open the step with the main variation when loading the graph.
+Automatically open the step with the largest variation when loading the graph.

 1.1.7.
 Draw links between elements